DAFNIS PRIETO BIG BAND: AN OVERVIEW

-Other compositions will include arrangements of Prieto’s “Two for One,” commissioned by the Doris Duke Charitable Foundation and premiered by his sextet at the 2012 Newport Jazz Festival, and “Tumba Francesa,” from his 2005 release, About the Monks.
-Other compositions will include arrangements of Prieto’s “The Sooner the Better,” “Prelude Para Rosa,” a series of medleys, and new compositions Prieto will write for the album.
+Other compositions will include arrangements of Prieto’s “Two for One” (commissioned by the Doris Duke Charitable Foundation and premiered by his sextet at the 2012 Newport Jazz Festival), “The Sooner the Better,” and “Prelude Para Rosa,” as well as new works Prieto will write for the album.

 Prieto’s big band will feature a full complement of top-shelf musicians, many of whom have previously played Prieto’s music in other bands and configurations, as well as additional special guests to be named.
-The 18-piece band will feature some of the world’s best Latin jazz musicians, featuring Prieto on drums.
+The 17-piece band will feature some of the world’s best Latin jazz musicians, featuring Prieto on drums.

 For this project Prieto is teaming up with GRAMMY and Latin GRAMMY-winning producer Eric Oberstein, long known for his work producing big band projects with Arturo O’Farrill.